Pand9/contest-utils/README.md

-# contest-utils
+# Contest Utilities
-Manage your code library for competitions like Codeforces.
+Manage your code library for competitions like [codeforces.com](http://codeforces.com).
 Code with `#include`s, submit as a single file.
 Automatically test test your library against solved problems.

+## To